DMVis/DMVis/documentation/components/label.md

 # Label component

-The label allows you to add text with a background to a visualisation.
+The label allows you to add text with a background.
 It can be used in combination with other components.
 Coordinates are relative to the parent SVG element.
 The default origin is the middle of the label.